vigneshmersal/Laravel/application/1.Query/optimize.md

 Question::all();
 Question::cursor(10000, function($questions){});

+cursor() - It takes less time, Uses more memory chunk(1000) - Uses less memory , It takes longer

 # instead of passing hole response, get used data's only in array format
 User::all(); // bulk
 User::get()->toArray(); // hole column